 He says most extrapulmonary sites are hard to reach and need a certain level of expertise “just to get the tissue” for diagnostic purposes.

-Expert care required Additional scans and X-rays may also be required, which are often extremely expensive.
+Additional scans and X-rays may also be required, which are often extremely expensive.
 “It’s incredibly resource-intensive compared to TB of the lungs where getting a diagnostic specimen can be as simple as a patient providing a sputum sample at a clinic.”

 The national department of health’s 2014 tuberculosis guidelines state that suspected extrapulmonary tuberculosis cases should be referred to tertiary centres.
 “But there is a chronic shortage of specialists in the country, which makes the problem even harder to tackle,” says Davis.